kasv-p/P2P-File-Transfer-Application/README.md

 `main function - main()`

-creates a peer_socket to listen from any other peers and listen from manager. <br>
+creates a peer_socket to listen from any other peers and listen from manager. <br><br>
 Here, these are 2 different threads which will run from start of the main function.
-Also send "new_peer" message automatically to manager to update the active_peers list on the manager side. <br>When a message like "left_peer" is given as input all connections from this and to this socket are closed.
-When a message like "req <filename>" is given to the peer it creates dummy sockets to connect to the peers which are present int the active peers list and first communicate with "have" and "not have" messages. <br>The peer with files will be added to the peers_found list and later the socket communicates with the peers who sent the "have" message.
-It created threads to get file data parallely on function file_thread which receives data from the peer with dile and keeps the data in a dictionary in file_data in which keys are peer index numbers in the peers_found list nad the data will be value for the respective peer key. <br> Later the peer need to join in the threads created to fetch the files as then only all the bytes will be received properly from the peers who sent the file chunks.<br> Later the dictionary is sorted according to the keys and merged by adding all the bytes after sorting the keys in the file_data dictionary and then created new file and write data to the file in the directory of the requested peer.<br> Also the sharable files list is updated on receiving a file fully.
+Also send "new_peer" message automatically to manager to update the active_peers list on the manager side. <br><br>When a message like "left_peer" is given as input all connections from this and to this socket are closed.
+When a message like "req <filename>" is given to the peer it creates dummy sockets to connect to the peers which are present int the active peers list and first communicate with "have" and "not have" messages. <br><br>The peer with files will be added to the peers_found list and later the socket communicates with the peers who sent the "have" message.
+It created threads to get file data parallely on function file_thread which receives data from the peer with dile and keeps the data in a dictionary in file_data in which keys are peer index numbers in the peers_found list and the data will be value for the respective peer key. <br><br>Later the peer need to join in the threads created to fetch the files as then only all the bytes will be received properly from the peers who sent the file chunks.<br><br>Later the dictionary is sorted according to the keys and merged by adding all the bytes after sorting the keys in the file_data dictionary and then created new file and write data to the file in the directory of the requested peer.<br><br>Also the sharable files list is updated on receiving a file fully.
 In case if a peer gets disconnected in between file transfer missing chunk numbers are found and request those all chunks from diff peers which are present in peers_found list already if none of them are present then the file can't be shared and need to be requested later that is after some time.

 How to run ?
 --------------------------